 The first Westerners to encounter acupuncture were missionaries from Portugal.
 They arrived in Asia in the 16th century and noted cases of acupuncture in Java and Japan.
 With the arrival of Western medicine in Asia, acupuncture went out of fashion for a few hundred years before resurging in the 20th century.
 By 1973, the United States Internal Revenue Service allowed tax payers to write off acupuncture as a healthcare expense.

 IRS recognition signaled a turning point for acupuncture as a modern medical treatment.
 Today, the ancient Chinese art is being explored in a range of clinical settings.
 From a rehabilitation standpoint, it is believed that a regimen of acupuncture treatment can help weaken an alcoholic’s urge to drink.

-How Acupuncture Helps Alcoholics
+Acupuncture Benefits for Alcoholics